-Morse Code was invented by Samuel F. B. Morse (1791-1872), a painter and founder of the National Academy of Design.
-He conceived the basic idea of an electromagnetic telegraph in 1832, and produced the first working telegraph set in 1836.
+Morse Code is named after Samuel F. B. Morse (1791-1872), an American inventor, painter and founder of the National Academy of Design.
+Along with Alfred Vail (1807-1859) a machinist and inventor, and the physicist Joseph Henry (1797-1878), Morse developed the electromagnetic telegraph and the code that assigns a set of dots and dashes or short and long pulses to each letter of the English alphabet.
+The first working telegraph was produced in 1836.
 This made transmission possible over any distance.
-The first Morse Code message, "What hath God wrought?", was sent from Washington to Baltimore.
+The first Morse Code message, "What hath God wrought?", was sent from Washington to Baltimore in 1844.

 Today experienced operators copy received text without the need to write as they receive, and when transmitting, can easily converse at 20 to 30 words per minute.
 Morse Code will always remain a viable means of providing highly reliable communications during difficult communications conditions.